MJWcodr/cs1/README.md

 Jupyter notebooks are a great way to write and share code.
 They are interactive and can text, visualizations and even the source code itself.
 To install the python packages required to run the Jupyter notebooks, we are using a virtual environment.
 More on this under [Further Reading](#further-reading).

-To get started with using jupyter notes, follow the instructions suited for your operating system.
+To get started with using Jupyter notes, follow the instructions suited for your operating system.

 #### Windows

-To run the Jupyter notebooks you need to have Python installed.
+To run the Jupyter notebooks, you need to have Python installed.
 If you have Windows, it is best to download Python from the [official website](https://www.python.org/downloads/).
 After installing Python, you can install the required packages by running the following commands in the terminal:

 ```powershell